 First, remember to include everyone in the transition process: children, children's ministry leaders, youth leaders and parents.
 Have a plan for good communication and connection.
-Partner with parents by sending a letter or email that explains the coming transition.
+Partner with parents by sending letters or emails that explain the coming transition.
 Include a note from the new leaders.
 Host an activity or theme night to explain the transition.
-In some cases, you may want to meet individually with parents to discuss their child specifically.
+In some cases, you may want to meet individually with parents to discuss their children specifically.
 Ensure parents are well aware of the changes and expectations of them and their children.
 Clear communication with parents is essential.

 Second, friendship remains an anchor for adolescents as they are experiencing so much change.
-It is important to recognize that developmentally, children in this transition stage can be experiencing a challenging time with so many physical, emotional and social changes.
+It is important to recognize that, developmentally, children in this transition stage can be experiencing a challenging time with so many physical, emotional and social changes.
 Their friends are very important so it is crucial to connect kids and facilitate relationship building.
 With so many things in their world changing, it is helpful to create a sense of security and familiarity as much as possible in the midst of the program changes.

-Finally, remember that post-transition is just as important as a transition event.
+Finally, remember that post-transition is just as important as transition.
 Ensure there is follow up with the children that have moved into junior high ministry.
-Encourage former leaders from the children's ministry to check in with them.
-Ensure the new leaders intentionally invest in and connect the new students to the junior high ministry.
+Encourage former leaders from the children's ministry to check in with the newly transitioned kids.
+Ensure their new leaders intentionally invest in-and connect with-the new students to the junior high ministry.